Puerto Banus marina in Marbella, Costa del Sol comparison

 Nerja

-Verdict: Nerja, significantly better value for money.
+Verdict: Nerja, significantly better value for money at every level.

 Marbella